jwinternheimer/analysis/business_subscription_survival.md

 fit <- survfit(survival ~ gateway, data = subs)

 # Plot the survival curves
-ggsurvplot(fit, data = subs, risk.table = "percentage", risk.table.title = "Percent Left",
+ggsurvplot(fit, data = subs, risk.table = "percentage", risk.table.title = "Percent Remaining",
            break.x.by = 60, xlim = c(0, 365))
 ```

 ![](business_subscription_survival_files/figure-markdown_github/unnamed-chunk-7-1.png)

 Well we can see that when we're missing a `user_id` for a subscription, they don't tend to fair so well.
+This one might not be so useful.

+Let's focus on the first 60 days for Business subscriptions and start engineering feautures to train our models on. :)